Christian1Ramirez/Joacos-game/README.md

-# Project Title
+# Joaco's game

 Welcome to my educational and interactive space-themed game!
 This is Joaco's game, named after my son, Joaquin.
 Currently, he is 3 years old and I am teaching him how to read.
 He is my inspiration for building this game since he is deeply fascinated with space and anything related to it.
 I wanted to take advantage of this interest and use it to teach him how to spell.

 ## Usage